Scott-Huang/Music-Game/sp21-cs242-mingwei6-zifanf2-proposal.md

 | Actual Test | 7 | +1pt for each game with different songs played <br /> -2pt for only testing one or two styles of songs |

 Here is the [google form link](https://docs.google.com/spreadsheets/d/1v8WOnIgNw6RBgZI1ymYYLdBXQK9f2KFGjnUTNihLy04/edit?usp=sharing) to my rubric.

+##### Similar games:
+I put some similar music games here so that it is easier to make sense of what this type of games look like: Musynx, INVAXION, Muse Dash, and even Beat Saber.